Official Cruelty-Free Makeup Brands in 2023

 Illamasqua is a certified cruelty-free makeup label by the People for Ethical Treatment of Animals (PETA).

-Recognized by PETA, this cruelty-free makeup brand is proud to have an extensive, ever-growing vegan range.
+This cruelty-free makeup brand is recognized by PETA and is proud to have an extensive, ever-growing vegan range.

 Illamasqua never tests on animals, ensuring all products are one hundred percent cruelty-free.